Effects of (dis-)integrations at the Austrian-Czech border

 Lucie Coufalová & Štěpán Mikula

-The effect of ranking and the effect of attention both increase the chances that candidates running in the top positions of electoral lists will win voters' support.
-We exploit a variation in ballot layout (the location of the break between the first and second sides of the ballot) in the 2006--2017 Czech parliamentary elections to disentangle these effects and identify the effect of attention.
-We show that being listed on the reverse side of the ballot paper decreases electoral support by at least 50%.
-ECON MUNI Working paper
+A lack of information about electoral candidates leads to a ballot order effect that increases the chances of candidates in the top electoral list positions winning voters’ support.
+The ballot order effect is confounded by the effect of ranking and the effect of attention, which work in the same direction.
+We exploit a variation in ballot layout (the quasi-random location of the break between the first and second sides of the ballot) in the 2006, 2010, 2013, and 2017 Czech parliamentary open list proportional representation elections to disentangle these effects and identify the effect of attention.
+We show that being listed on the reverse side of the ballot paper decreases electoral support—measured by number of preferential votes received—by at least 40%.
+Focusing on preferential votes allows us to filter out the effect of political party preference.

 Štěpán Mikula & Peter Molnár

 This paper studies the impact of expected transport accessibility improvement on house prices.
-We identify the effect exploiting a quasi-natural experiment created by the approval and construction of the Ryfast tunnel system in Rogaland, Norway, which shortened the travelling time to the affected municipality from 62 to 24 minutes.
-Estimates of a repeated sales model in a difference-in-differences framework show that the expectation of improvement in transport accessibility connected with the construction of the tunnel system led to an increase in house prices by 10.1-12.8% on average.
+We identify the effect exploiting a quasi-natural experiment created by the approval and construction of the Ryfast tunnel system in Rogaland, Norway, which shortened the traveling time to the affected municipality from 62 to 24 min.
+Estimates of a repeated sales model in a difference-in-differences framework show that the expectation of improvement in transport accessibility connected with the construction of the tunnel system led to an increase in house prices by 12.8% on average.
 That effect grew as the opening of the tunnel drew closer and was driven by less valuable houses.
-ECON MUNI Working paper

 Homophily in Voting Behavior: Evidence from Preferential Voting